josemartos/open-trivia-ui/README.md

 ## Description

-It consumes an open trivia database to show questions filtered by categories
+It consumes an [open trivia database](https://opentdb.com/api_config.php) to show questions filtered by category

-## Notes

 ## Setup